-Many buyers see period-specific characteristics in a home and think, now that is old-fashioned charm!
+Many buyers see period-specific characteristics in a home and think that is old-fashioned charm!
 Other buyers see the same and think, wow, that’s just… old.

-Houses that have been in existence for decades have floor plans that tend to be boxier or divided.
+Houses that have existed for decades have floor plans that tend to be boxier or divided.
 Each room was discrete and had four prominent walls.

 Yes, decor can be removed or updated.
 These projects, while gratifying, often take more time than you’d think.
 Coats of paint need to dry.
 Keen specificity (e.g., drill bit size) is required for many of the tools required, which translates to multiple trips to home improvement stores.

-Sizeable improvements—like applying subway tiles to the kitchen backsplash—can be expensive.
-Costs involved with so-called simple refreshes, like swapping out kitchen hardware, add up quickly.
+Sizeable improvements can be expensive, like applying subway tiles to the kitchen backsplash.
+Costs involved with simple refreshes, like swapping out kitchen hardware, add up quickly.
 A knob or pull may be a mere $1.50, but each cabinet door and drawer will require one.

 Homes that were built 20 or more years ago lacked “smart” features due to the simple fact that the technology wasn’t available at the time.
 If you want to use web-based technology to operate appliances that come with older construction, it means replacing entire systems and units.
 You can’t retrofit a 12-year-old dishwasher so it can join the Internet of Things (IoT).

-Besides missing out on the convenience and coolness of “smart” features, the systems and appliances found inside older homes were not manufactured with the environment in mind.
-Washers, dryers, and dishwashers use greater quantities of natural resources (e.g., electricity and water).
+Besides missing out on the convenience and coolness of “smart” features, the systems and appliances inside older homes were not manufactured with the environment in mind.
+Washers, dryers, and dishwashers use more natural resources (e.g., electricity and water).

-Existing homes may require a higher level of maintenance, which has a direct correlation to cost.
+Existing homes may require a higher maintenance level, which correlates directly to cost.
 Consider major appliances such as the furnace and the water heater.
-If they are years old, tracking down replacement parts can be an arduous task.
+If they are years old, tracking replacement parts can be arduous.
 Then, you’ll need to find someone with the know-how to install them.